 The New York State Insurance Fund is offering policies for self-employed workers.
 Other carriers may also be offering policies.
-For a full list of approved paid family leave carriers, visit https://dfs.ny.gov/apps_and_licensing/health_insurers/pfl_carriers.
+For a full list of approved paid family leave carriers, visit https://dfs.ny.gov/apps and licensing/health insurers/pfl carriers.